ceph/ceph/doc/radosgw/adminops.rst

 :Type: Container

 ``tenant``

-:Description: The tenant which user is a part of
+:Description: The tenant which user is a part of.
 :Type: String
 :Parent: ``user``